Information

 Discovered assets

-The Discovered Assets tab shows the assets that are discovered by BMC Discovery.
-You configure the BMC Discovery connector to ensure that unmanaged, unscanned, and a total number of discovered assets are sent to Automation Console.
+The Discovered Assets tab displays the assets discovered by BMC Discovery.
+You configure the BMC Discovery connector to make sure that unmanaged, unscanned, and the total number of discovered assets are sent to Automation Console.
 If you change the BMC Discovery endpoint in the connector later, the data discovered from the previous BMC Discovery instance is also retained.

 The total number of assets for each category appears at the top of the page.
 You can perform a basic or advanced search using filters to look for specific data.